brbsix/pygmentize-addons/README.md

     pip install --user Pygments

 *Note: `pygsparkle` requires an image viewer capable of viewing PNG images.
 It is currently configured to use ristretto (the default image viewer in XFCE) but feel free to change it.
-The value is stored in the VIEWER variable near the top of the file.*
+The value is stored in the VIEWER variable near the top of the file.
+Alternatively you can simply configure VIEWER in the environment, e.g. `VIEWER=gloobus-preview pygsparkle ./script.sh`.*

 Usage
 -----